sunitsdk/SanSdkSample/README.md

 private ShareItBannerView banner;
 ```

-You should already have created an ad unit on MoPub’s site and received an Ad Unit ID.
-You’ll use it now to identify that ad unit in your app and request ads from MoPub that are relevant for your users.
+You should already have created an ad unit on Midas’s site and received an Ad Unit ID.
+You’ll use it now to identify that ad unit in your app and request ads from Midas that are relevant for your users.

 In your Activity’s `onCreate()` or your Fragment’s `onCreateView()` method, set your `ShareitBannerView` Ad Unit ID, then simply call `loadAd()` to fetch and display the ad: